andela-odurodola/office-space-allocator/README.md

-# office-space-allocator
+### Dojo-Room-Allocator
-A Python CLI program for allocating rooms
+A Python CLI program for allocating rooms to both fellows and staffs of Dojo (Andela Kenya facility)